|

 In parallel, industry has taken the bull by the horns and modernised.
 Mergers and acquisitions since the end of the eighties have altered its appearance and structure and brought greater competitiveness.
 SMEs, too, have made vast progress in efficiency.

 The EU is facing the twenty-first century with a number of strengths to its credit: a favourable economic outlook brought about by a stability-oriented monetary policy; soundfiscal policies; low inflation, low interest rates and low public-sector deficits; the single market and single currency; and the prospect of a wider economy thanks to enlargement.
-The e-Economy can now build on these strengths.
-It can contribute to further economic integration, to further rapid job-creation, to creating more accessible work for more people, and to greater efficiency in all business activities.

 However, these great strengths are undermined by a number of substantial weaknesses.
 Unemployment - at an average of 8.1 percent - is still too high.
 Some parts of the EU suffer long-term structural unemployment and unemployment blackspots.
 Yet an increasing skills gap has left a number of existing ICT jobs unfilled.
 There is a therefore a lot of wasted potential.